aralroca/aralroca.com/posts/how-to-draw-gears-in-webgl.md

 We've got every gear doing its rotation but the axis of rotation is always the center of the canvas, and that's incorrect.
 We want them to rotate on their own center.

-In order to fix this, first we'll use a transformation named `translate` to move our gear to the center of the canvas.
-Then we'll apply the right rotation (the axis will be the center of the canvas again, but in this case it's also the center of the gear), and finally we'll move the gear back to its original position (by using `translate` again).
+In order to fix this, first, we'll use a transformation named `translate` to move our gear to the center of the canvas.
+Then we'll apply the right rotation (the axis will be the center of the canvas again, but in this case, it's also the center of the gear), and finally, we'll move the gear back to its original position (by using `translate` again).

 The translation matrix can be defined as follows: